The first and most complete application of the Garmin store for windsurfing, kitesurfing, hydrofoiling, kitefoiling and snowkiting.

 - then, you have to select the type of practice (kitesurf, windsurf, etc), in the menu options

-- you can get the axis of the wind otherwise you will not have access to calculate the efficiency of your trajectory in relation to the wind; this is done by opening the menu by long pressing the UP button
+- you can get the axis of the wind otherwise you will not have access to calculate the efficiency of your trajectory in relation to the wind; this is done by an operation depending your watch model:

 - then, select a sail / wing in your quiver (the selection is automatic depending on the type of practice selected), or use the calculator that will give you a better idea of the size to choose according to the wind, if you doubt of your choice (see below Quiver Management).